United States free speech exceptions: Laws of evidence

+Right to a fair trial

-As controller/operator of the military
+As controller and operator of the military

 With respect to the United States Military, the federal government has extremely broad power to restrict the speech of military officers, even if such a restriction would be invalid with a civilian.
 The Supreme Court affirmed this principle in the closely determined 5 to 3 decision, Parker v.
 Levy (1974), when the Court held the military was essentially a "specialized society from civilian society", which necessitated stricter guidelines.
-Justice William O. Douglas, writing the dissent, argued that “Uttering one’s belief is sacrosanct under the First Amendment.”
+Justice William O. Douglas, writing the dissent, argued that "Uttering one's belief is sacrosanct under the First Amendment."

 Since Parker, there have been few cases to issue more specific limits on the government's control of military expression.

 As prison warden

 When the government acts as controller of prisons, it has broad abilities to limit the free speech of inmates.
 Essentially any restriction that is "reasonably related to legitimate penological interests" is valid.
 This broad power also extends to pretrial detainees and even convicts who are on probation or parole.
 The only limit recognized by the Court is that the prison must provide an "alternate means of exercising that right" of speech, an alternate channel, that still allows legitimate speech to be expressed.